 SqlBackupAndFtp runs database backups automatically and most of the users schedule it via windows interface/GUI.
 But you can also start a backup job manually via a command line interface.
 One of the examples when you may need it is a complex scheduling scenario when the options provided in the program interface are not enough.
 In this case you may build more complicated schedule with Windows Schedule.

 Hopefully starting from v11.1.4 we made it possible to run your backups jobs from a command line.
 Here is the syntax:

 SqlBak.Job.Cli.exe -runJob -jobName "<job-name>" -backupType "<backup-type>"

-- <job-name> is the name of a job you want to run (as it shown in the right pane of SqlBackupAndFtp’s window)
+- <job-name> is the name of a job you want to run (as it shown in the left pane of SqlBackupAndFtp’s window)

 - <backup-type> specifies what kind of backup you need to make this time, it can be one of the following values: